What is an SIC Code for SPVs? (2026 Updated Guide You Need)

 Identifying the correct SIC code gives a clear idea of what the business does; whether property development, asset management, or real estate investment.
 This will also make it easier for them to facilitate loans with lenders, find investors for their business, and avoid any possible legal repercussions in case the classification is wrong.

 SPVs are generally set up on businesses related to real estate and asset management industries.
-Following are some common SIC codes available for SPVs:
+Following are some common SPV’s SIC Codes:

 - 68100 - Buying and Selling of Own Real Estate